maxim-a00/se-interview/README.md

 This metric choice was informed by earlier Phoenix evaluation runs rather than chosen in the abstract.

 - In the first traced runs, the agent often over-relied on `duckduckgo_search` and did not consistently select the custom travel tool for structured travel-planning prompts.
-- After reviewing those traces, I redesigned the travel tool to make its intent clearer and to better match the kinds of outputs users were requesting, such as itineraries and booking-oriented recommendations.
+- After reviewing those traces, the travel tool was redesigned to make its intent clearer and to better match the kinds of outputs users were requesting, such as itineraries and booking-oriented recommendations.
-- I then reran Phoenix evaluation and saw that the custom tool was being invoked more often, but tool selection was still judged incorrect in many cases because the agent was overcalling tools or combining search and itinerary generation inefficiently.
+- Phoenix evaluation was then rerun, and the custom tool was invoked more often, but tool selection was still judged incorrect in many cases because the agent was overcalling tools or combining search and itinerary generation inefficiently.
 - That feedback led to the next workflow change: the LangGraph policy was constrained so travel requests follow a more deliberate sequence, using search only when current information is needed, then calling `build_travel_itinerary` once, and finally producing the answer without additional tool calls.

-This iteration cycle made `Agent Tool Selection` the most useful metric for the project, because it directly reflected whether the workflow changes were improving the agent's actual decision-making.
+This iteration cycle made `Agent Tool Selection Evals` the most useful metric for the project, because it directly reflected whether the workflow changes were improving the agent's actual decision-making.

 ### Method